scramjetorg/platform-docs/docs.scramjet.org/docs/platform/quick-start.md

 ## Step 1: Set up the environment

-Dear user, in order to use our Beta Space, you need to have Linux based operating system installed eg. Ubuntu.
+Dear user, in order to use our Scramjet Cloud Platform from a command line in a development environment you'll need a Posix compatible console.
+You can run WSL2 in Windows, [here's a good guide from Ubuntu](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#2-install-wsl) or bash for Windows with MinGW or Git Bash.
+On Mac a normal Bash terminal will work just as well.

 You will also need Node.js together with its package manager npm.
 Please refer to installation helper for node and npm in case of any problems.
 You must have Bash installed while using Windows.

 Open the command prompt and follow the steps below to configure Scramjet Cloud Platform (SCP).